Estimation of deuteron binding energy with renormalization group-based effective interactions using the variational quantum eigensolver: Introduction

 \section{Introduction}

-An ab-initio description of nuclei starting from microscopic few body interactions poses challenges both conceptually as well as computationally.
+An effective description of a system of many nuclei starting from microscopic few body interactions poses challenges both conceptually as well as computationally.
 This is due to complexities at the level of the interactions, and the fact that these are strongly correlated systems.
 Hence, substantial research is still focused on obtaining a comprehensive understanding of nuclear properties across the nuclear chart.

-Computationally, the problem is extremely resource intensive.
-For instance, in a shell model calculation, the dimensions of the Hilbert space needed for numerical convergence grows exponentially with the number of nucleons~\cite{Perez-Obiol2023, Bhoy2024}.
-Progress in nuclear structure calculations can be often traced back to availability of better computational resources or advances in the conceptual understanding of the few-body sector, or both.
-The emergence of effective field theories (EFTs) and renormalization group (RG) ideas have helped in formulating effective interactions that are better starting points for perturbative calculations, compared to phenomenological interactions that conventionally have strong short-range repulsion.
-As a consequence, numerically expensive resummations can be avoided~\cite{vlowk_review}.